CloudReactor/docs/secrets.md

 One option for managing either deployment or runtime secrets is to use [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) which is well integrated with ansible.
-Ansible is used to deploy this example project, and it will transparently decrypt files encrypted with ansible-vault when copying them.
+Ansible is used to deploy the example projects, and it will transparently decrypt files encrypted with ansible-vault when copying them.

-To use ansible-vault to encrypt your deployment secrets, change your directory to /deploy/vars and run:
+In the example projects, to use ansible-vault to encrypt your deployment secrets, change your directory to `/deploy/vars` and run:

     ansible-vault encrypt [environment].yml